DrJennyS/Birmingham/README.md

 (3) clustering lsoa21 points using data from multiple dates (4) clustering the lsoa21 points using the 1971 manufacturing data to identify areas which were most dependent on manufacturing.
 Then finding clusters within these groups within the remaining data.

 ** This is MUCH more work than I would anticipate you being able to do in 10 hours!!!
 Any one of these three approaches, and either the dbscan algorithm or k-means would be sufficient.
-The only important thing to note is that non of them are really that useful and (1) is no better than the others due to the breakdown of the clusters over time.
+The only important thing to note is that none of them are really that useful and (1) is no better than the others due to the breakdown of the clusters over time.
 The only approach that does not work is clustering the (lsoa21, year) pairs over (Townsend_index, Manufacturing_index) because the transformation of the variables going into Townsend_index generate a normal-random variable.
 We get "stripes" in the resulting clusters (eek!)

 We see that the overall clusters are "high manufacturing", "low manufacturing" combined with "high deprivation" and "low deprivation".
 Deprevation levels being stable over the 60 year period, but manfacturing decreasing over time.
 This makes the clusters in (1) not particularly useful.